Newry, Mourne and Down District Council

 The University has four campuses located across Northern Ireland offering a diverse range of courses with a degree of specialization at each campus.
 We actively engage with the local communities in each region to live out our vision of positively shaping the futures of our students and staff, but also the economy and society at large.

+Development programmes are underway at all campuses; of particular note is the £250m expansion at the Belfast city campus that will provide a state-of-the-art learning and research environment.
 There has never been a better time to join our inspiring team and contribute to our future success.
 If you are ready for a new challenge in a stimulating and rewarding environment, please review the opportunities we have on offer.